souvikmaji/leaderboard/README.md

 -   Handle schema decoder errors
 -   move db operations from models to finder package
 -   Refactor setup router logic into a map in controller package
+-   CRUD apis for team
+-   Use redis for db
+-   Autoreload server
+-   atom fix import & autocomplete